 - Veteran’s complete name used while in service

 - Service number (usually, the Social security number, until recently when the DOD moved to a new DOD ID#)

 - Dates of entry and Date of release of service

 How Long Does it Take to Receive Military Records and How Much Does it Cost?

 I can only speak from experience.
-Every time I have requested military records from one of my clients, using the SF-180, I have received the records within 45 days.
-If you fill out as much of the SF-180 as possible, then the chances are that you will receive a response faster than if you leave items blank.
-Additionally, if you are request documents on behalf of a client, then you’ll want to include a Power of Attorney with your request.
+Every time I have requested military records from one of my clients, using the SF-180, I have received the requested personnel records within 45 days from the applicable records center.
+If you fill out as much of the SF-180 as possible, then the chances are that you will receive a response from the records center faster than if you leave items blank.
+Additionally, if you are request personnel documents on behalf of a military veteran client, then you’ll want to include a Power of Attorney with your request.
 I typically have the client sign the request form but then use my office address as the place to mail the records.
 You can check the status of your records request by telephone at NPRC Customer Service Line (314) 801-0800.